filipdanic/blogfolio/src/source/_posts/guide-to-exploratory-testing.md

 The purpose isn’t necessarily so others could review (though that would be great!), but for the tester to refer to the recording while they create their documentation.
 This way they can easily grab screenshots or refer to a time segment where something weird happened.
 It also ensures that they don’t forget any details.

 Writing things down as you’re testing is a burden that takes away from the exploratory nature of the process.
-You can do that later.
+Do it later.

 ## Quantifying the Testing Data